 When a child with Juvenile Idiopathic Arthritis is sitting on the Bambach Saddle Seat:

-Call freephone 0800 581108 (or Email firstname.lastname@example.org) and ask for a FREE assessment, FREE demonstration, and FREE 14 day trial, and see how effective the Bambach Saddle Seat can be.
+Call 020 8532 5100 (or email firstname.lastname@example.org) and ask for a FREE assessment and demonstration plus 14 day trial.
+See how effective the Bambach Saddle Seat can be.

 Bambach UK 4 Northgate Business Centre Crown Road Enfield, London EN1 1TG